gitlabhq/gitlabhq/doc/integration/jira_development_panel.md

 simultaneously.
 This works with self-hosted GitLab or GitLab.com integrated with self-hosted JIRA or cloud JIRA.

-By doing this you can easily access related GitLab branches and commits directly from a JIRA issue.
+By doing this you can easily access related GitLab merge requests, branches, and commits directly from a JIRA issue.

->**Note:**
-In the future, we plan to also support merge requests from the Development Panel.

 This integration connects all GitLab projects a user has access to with all projects in the JIRA instance.
 (Note this is different from the [existing JIRA][existing-jira] project integration, where the mapping